Vox AC30 website updates

-One of the highest numbers encountered so far for an AC30 Super Twin before the move to the new sequence (beginning at 2000 or 2001) - serial number 9979.
+One of the highest numbers encountered so far for an AC30 Super Twin before the move to the new sequence (beginning at 2500, not 2000) - serial number 9979.
 Note the presence of original covers:

 Below, details of a rare copper panel AC30 Super Reverb Twin, black vinyl, copper control panel, from Spring 1964.
-The serial number is 2803, the sequence beginning at 2000 or 2001, as noted below.
+The serial number is 2803, the sequence beginning at 2500 (not 2000), as noted below.
 One has to make two adjustments, however.

 Second, an unknown number of AC30 Super Reverb Twins will have been produced and sold with numbers in the 6000-9000 range.
 Reverb Twins were new in May 1962.

 Guesses are guesses, but it may be that only around 100 hundred with reverb - perhaps even fewer - had been produced by May 1964.
 Early ones with copper panels are certainly scarce these days.

 The reverb pan and driver transformer were mounted on the underside of the slider board.